smatsus/S5C/README.md

 ## Test run

  Mex file representation_learning/cdescentCycleC.mexa64 is built for 64-bit Linux.
-If running on other platform, first compile  representation_learning/cdescentCycleC.c to create mex file for your platform (see [Matlab documentation](https://www.mathworks.com/help/matlab/matlab_external/build-an-executable-mex-file.html) for that).
+If running on other platform, first compile  representation_learning/cdescentCycleC.c to create mex file for your platform (see [Matlab documentation](https://www.mathworks.com/help/matlab/matlab_external/build-an-executable-mex-file.html)).

 Examples how to run the code are given in directory run_examples.
 Example scripts are given for all datasets used in the paper.